GIT for polarized curves: Combinatorial results

 From \eqref{E:twist0} and \eqref{E:twist1}, we get that

 Denote by $C_1$ and $C_2$ the irreducible components of $Y$ that intersect $E$, with the convention that $C_1=C_2$ if there is only one such irreducible component of $Y$ that meets $E$ in two distinct points or in one point with multiplicity $2$.
-It follows directly from the definition of $\un W$ (see Section \ref{S:combinato}) that for any subcurve $W\subseteq Z$ with complementary subcurve $W^c$ we have that
+It follows from Remark \ref{R:bilin} that for any subcurve $W\subseteq Z$ with complementary subcurve $W^c$ we have that

 Using this formula, together with \eqref{E:twist4} and \eqref{E:twist3}, it is easy to see that $C_1$ must be different from $C_2$ and that, up to exchanging $C_1$ with $C_2$, there exists an integer $1\leq q\leq m$ such that